Some of the contents of the pages on this site are Copyright © 2014 NJH Music

 The written range of the baritone is F# below middle C to C on the second ledger line, or possibly higher with an advanced player.
 Notes below middle C should be used sparingly and notes below Bb should be avoided.
 Notes up to a top C are acceptable for all but the weakest of players.
 When starting to write for the baritone, the range should be kept to middle C to G above the top line.

-In America this instrument is called a tenor horn.
+In America this instrument is sometimes called a tenor horn.

 The tenor trombone is pitched in Bb, the same pitch as the baritone.
 When referring to the instrument, the word "tenor" is usually dropped.